naokiyokoyama/ovon/README.md

 ```

 The OVON navigation episodes can be found here: https://huggingface.co/datasets/nyokoyama/hm3d_ovon/
-The tar.gz file should be decompressed in `data/datsets/datasets/ovon/`
+The tar.gz file should be decompressed in `data/datasets/ovon/`, such that the `hm3d` directory is located at `data/datasets/ovon/hm3d/`.
-During training, the override `habitat.dataset.data_path=` can be used when training or evaluation.
-Its value should be set to `data/datsets/datasets/ovon/{split}/{split}.json.gz`, where split would be `train` during training, or one of the three `val` splits during evaluation.

 ## :weight_lifting: Downloading pre-trained weights
 The weights for the DagRL policy can be downloaded from the following link: